-California Drought Caused Sierra Nevada Mountain Range To Grow An Inch
+California Drought Caused Sierra Nevada To Grow An Inch, NASA Researchers Say

 — NASA JPL (@NASAJPL) December 13, 2017

-Prior to the release of NASA’s findings earlier in the week, researchers were already aware that the Sierra Nevada mountains had a tendency to lose or gain some height.
+Prior to the release of NASA’s findings earlier in the week, researchers were already aware that the Sierra Nevada had a tendency to lose or gain some height.
 One theory that sought to explain these fluctuations revolved around the phenomenon of “tectonic uplift,” or the slow and steady shifting of Earth’s tectonic plates.
 While this did play a role in the mountain range’s one-inch height increase, the study indicated that only a fraction of this gain was due to tectonic uplift.

-A second theory suggested that intense groundwater pumping had caused the height increase in the Sierra Nevada mountains.
+A second theory suggested that intense groundwater pumping had caused the height increase in the Sierra Nevada.
 As explained by the Sacramento Bee, farmers in California’s Central Valley had engaged in groundwater pumping during the drought, which resulted in parts of the valley floor sinking.
 NASA’s study confirmed that this also contributed to the height increase, but not as much as the lack of water and snow from 2011 to 2015.

 In a statement, study co-author and JPL senior water scientist Jay Famiglietti stressed that the role of mountains in storing water is something that has yet to be explored in full.
 But with the release of his team’s findings, he hopes that the techniques used in the research will encourage scientists to address unanswered questions surrounding mountain groundwater and its behavior.